Mummies galore, with recycled cardboard inner tubes.

 • Tape measure/pen (not shown).

-• If you decide to make the block-wrapped mummy, you can cut off some of the long tube to shorten it, or instead use a smaller inner tube, (not shown), that of a toilet roll.
+• If you decide to make the block-wrapped mummy, you can cut off some of the long tube to shorten it or use a smaller inner tube, such as that of a toilet roll (not shown).

 • I prefer to give the mummy a rounded head, hence cutting all the way around like a frill to push down and form the top part of the head, then secure it with sticky tape.